wp-plugins/m7-go-top/readme.txt

 == Frequently Asked Questions ==

-= Is there a cnown problems? =

-Yes.
-The problem is when changing the type and position it might not show actual fields that should be edit.
-So for now i suggest after changing button type click save and than edit othere settings.

 = What will be done in future? =

-I'll fix the problem i wrote before.
-And after that i'll make plugin support languages ( .MO and .PO file support).
+Soon i'll make plugin support languages ( .MO and .PO file support).

 == Screenshots ==